frankstepanski/node-express-course/week4/readme.md

 ___
 ### Routes

-But, before we get knee deep into HTTP methods, let's take a step back talk about routes and we can structure our routes more efficiently.
+Before we get knee deep into other HTTP methods, let's take a step back talk about how we can structure our routes a bit more efficiently.

 What do I mean more efficiently?\